 What else do you need to know?

 There is a level of home automation available for every household these days.
-Whether you want to start small with just a smart plug, or want to automate your entire house, you have options.
+Whether you want to start small with just a smart plug, or want to automate your entire apartment, you have options.
 But whatever you choose, keep these points in mind:

 - Because so many devices use WiFi to connect and communicate with each other, you’ll want to make sure you have enough internet bandwidth and a strong WiFi connection.